 - 80% of NYA parents are active participants in the program – attending parent meetings, participating in events and volunteering

-- 100% of NYA’s high school seniors graduated on time for the fourth year in a row in June 2011
+- 100% of NYA’s high school seniors graduated on time for the sixth year in a row in June 2013

-- All 2011 graduates are going college – all are among the first generation in their families to attend college
+- All 2013 graduates are going to college – most are first generation college bound!

 - In addition of California State and University of California colleges, NYA’s alumni attend distinguished schools across the nation such as the Massachusetts Institute of Technology (MIT), Macalester College, and Mount Holyoke, among others